robertandrews/cwp-tidy-media/README.md

 Running these operations may pose risks to your Media Library.

-Make a back-up of both files and database before you run this plugin.
+Make a back-up of your site before you run this plugin.

 The author cannot be held liable for any data loss.

-## Changelog

-### 1.0.0

-- Initial release

 ## License